-The script also prints the following text to suggest that you generate an export header file for each Messenger library:
+The script also prints the following text to indicate that it generated the export header file for each Messenger library:

-''' Run the following commands also: generate_export_file.pl MESSENGER_STUB > Messenger_stub_export.h generate_export_file.pl MESSENGER_SVNT > Messenger_svnt_export.h generate export_file.pl MESSENGER_EXEC > Messenger_exec_export.h '''
+''' The following commands have been executed:

+generate_export_file.pl MESSENGER_STUB > Messenger_stub_export.h generate_export_file.pl MESSENGER_SVNT > Messenger_svnt_export.h generate_export_file.pl MESSENGER_EXEC > Messenger_exec_export.h '''

 We deploy our component executors in dynamic libraries.
 On Windows platforms, classes exported from a dynamic library must define an export macro.
 On UNIX-like platforms, the export macros define to nothing.
-However, future versions of the gcc compiler will support the C++ export keyword, which may reduce code size by reducing the number of exported symbols.
+However, the 4.x versions of the gcc compiler support the C++ export keyword, which may reduce code size by reducing the number of exported symbols.
 In either case, the export macros enable cross-platform development.